英語で説明する【初詣とおみくじ】

 (元旦には、多くの人々が神社やお寺に初詣に出かけ、新年の幸福と健康を祈ります。)

-At the New Year, many Shinto shrines are crowded with worshippers for the first shrine or temple visit of the New Year.
+At the New Year, many Shinto shrines are crowded with worshipers for the first shrine or temple visit of the New Year.

 (お正月には、多くの神社が初詣の参拝客で混雑します。)